 - I guarantee you – it doesn’t matter what niche your blog is, Pinterest will be one of your highest drivers of traffic.
 So you want to integrate Pinterest into your site as much as possible.
 The JQuery Pin It Button for Images adds a hover “Pin It” button to all your images.
 It’s awesome.

-- If you’re a food blogger, Recipe Card
+- If you’re a food blogger, Cookbook Plugin (for recipes)

 - Your readers deserve (and demand) a user-friendly recipe experience.
-With Recipe Card you can create beautiful recipes that readers can print, save and review.
+With Cookbook Recipes you can create beautiful recipes that readers can print, save and review.
 It optimizes your recipes for search engines, generates nutrition facts and allows you to customize the colours, fonts and layout of recipes.

 → You Should Start A Newsletter that Doesn’t Suck